cascadiajs/cascadiajs-2019/src/shared/pages/cfp.md

 ## The selection process

-Submissions close on June 30th at 11:59PM PDT.
+Submissions close on <span class="exclaim">July 21, 2019</span>.
 We will get back to all speakers as soon as possible.
 We will email all speakers at roughly the same time, so everyone will hear back on the same day.

 ## You’ll do great!